jrsmith3/cv/cv-one_page.rst

-my teams built from scratch to facilitate the export of all of Capital One's production RDS and DynamoDB resources (petabytes of data across thousands of instances) to be processed by SCAN and Metabot
+my teams built from scratch to facilitate the export of all of Capital One's production RDS and DynamoDB resources (petabytes of data across thousands of instances) to be processed by SCAN and Metabot.

 **Xometry** - Director of Compultational Geometry (February 2016 -
 March 2019).

-Xometry is a marketplace that matches customers with manufacturers (CNC, 3D printing, injection moulding, and more) using AI.
+Xometry is a marketplace that matches customers with manufacturers (CNC, 3D printing, injection molding, and more) using AI.
 I led the team that developed the computational geometry application used as inputs to the ML model that determined prices.
 I architected the computational geometry application, and I developed the Docker-based